The Rapid Spec Sprint

 Async-first updates; demos when it matters.

-This is the default path we recommend for most product work.
-It’s designed to reduce risk early, then keep momentum.
+The default path for most product work.
+Designed to reduce risk early, then keep momentum.

 1